Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Roadmap towards experimental realization

 \section{Roadmap towards experimental realization}

-We present here an outline of experimentally implementing the trapped-ion thermometry method presented in this paper.
-As the thermal state detection method proposed is cavity EIT-based, one needs to engineer a trapped-ion cavity-QED system in the strong-coupling regime ($g^2\gg \kappa\gamma$).
+We discuss an outline of experimental implementations for the trapped-ion thermometry method discussed in the previous sections of the article.
+As the thermal state detection method proposed is cavity EIT-based, one needs to engineer a trapped-ion cavity-QED system in the strong-coupling regime ($g_{0}^2\gg \kappa\gamma$).
 This may be achieved in two ways.
 The first approach would be to engineer a cavity configuration in the near-concentric or near-confocal regime as per the requirements of the physics objectives.
-We recommend using a high finesse ($>50000$) cavity, such that the coupling factor ($g$) is high enough to justify operation in the strong coupling regime ($g^2\gg \kappa\gamma$) for a single atom/ion coupled to the cavity mode.
-The second approach focuses on a relatively relaxed regime of multi-ion based strong coupling regime of operation for a low finesse cavity.
+We recommend using a high finesse ($>50000$) cavity, such that the coupling factor ($g_{0}$) is high enough to justify operation in the strong coupling regime ($g_{0}^2\gg \kappa\gamma$) for a single atom/ion coupled to the cavity mode.
+The second approach focuses on a relatively relaxed regime of multi-ion based strong coupling regime of operation for a low-finesse cavity.\\

-We need to choose a particular ion-species with suitable energy levels, and appropriate ion trap parameters such that the system stays in the resolved sideband regime ($\gamma\ll\omega_{sec}$).
-Most of the ion species used in cavity qed experiments globally typically have strong dipole-allowed transitions, with broad linewidths, where sidebands are not resolved in general.
+We need to choose a particular ion species with suitable energy levels, and appropriate ion trap parameters such that the system stays in the resolved sideband regime ($\gamma\ll\omega_{sec}$).
+Most of the ion species used in cavity-QED experiments globally typically have strong dipole-allowed transitions, with broad linewidths, where sidebands are not resolved in general.
 Such traps operate with typical trap frequencies in the range ($\omega_{sec}$) $\approx 0.5-2 MHz$.
-So, one needs a judicious choice of the energy levels, such that the effective three-level system realized has very narrow linewidths for one of the excited levels.
+So, one needs a judicious choice of the energy levels, such that the effective three-level system realized has very narrow linewidths for one of the excited levels.\\

-One may also consider using a dipole allowed transition (where typical linewidths are in the range of $\approx 5-20 MHz$) for the trapped ion strongly coupled to the cavity field, one should consider operating the ion trap in a very tight confinement (very deep trap potential) of the ion with secular frequency greater transition linewidth ($\Gamma$).
-Such a mode of ion trap operation has been experimentally validated \cite{PhysRevA.51.3112}, where an \textsuperscript{9}Be\textsuperscript{+} ion was trapped with a very high RF voltage (600 V) and frequency (240 MHz), reaching secular frequencies in the range of $\sim 50~ MHz$ and the sideband transitions were addressed in a dipole-allowed transition.
+One may also consider using a dipole allowed transition (where typical linewidths are in the range of $\approx 5-20 MHz$) for the trapped ion strongly coupled to the cavity field, one should consider operating the ion trap in a very tight confinement (very deep trap potential) of the ion with a secular frequency greater than the transition linewidth ($\Gamma$).
+Such a mode of ion trap operation has been experimentally validated \cite{PhysRevA.51.3112}, where an \textsuperscript{9}Be\textsuperscript{+} ion was trapped with a very high RF voltage (600 V) and frequency (240 MHz), reaching secular frequencies in the range of $\sim 50~ MHz$ and the sideband transitions were addressed in a dipole-allowed transition.\\